Discover Laos

 Siem Reap/Angkor Wat:

 No journey to SE Asia is complete without a visit to the mystical Angkor temples around Siem Reap, Cambodia.
 Watch the sun rise over the stunning towers of Angkor Wat; sit in the roots of a giant tree to gaze at the peaceful four side faces of Bayon temple; marvel at the intricate carvings in Banteay Srei and hike through cool forest to the astounding riverbed carvings in Kbal Spean.
-As our knowledgeable guide brings history alive, you will be spellbound and moved by this incomparable UNESCO World Heritage Site.
+Your knowledgeable guide brings history alive, you will be spellbound and moved by this incomparable UNESCO World Heritage Site.

 - Suggested length: 3 to 5 days